Search

 Back to top

-Only influenza A viruses cause flu in birds.
+Only influenza A viruses cause influenza in birds.
 Influenza A viruses have been found in wild and domestic birds from around the world.
 The majority of viruses have been found in waterfowl (e.g., ducks, geese, gulls, and terns) and domestic birds (e.g., chickens, turkeys, ducks, geese, pheasants and quail).
 There are many distinct varieties of avian influenza A viruses but most do not cause any disease symptoms.

 Influenza B viruses are usually only found in humans.
 Influenza type B viruses can cause human epidemics, but they have not caused pandemics.